-In short, almost about 90-95% of patients do not have any complications during or after the surgery, and the risk of death or permanent problems is very small (less than 2%).
+In short, almost about 90-95% of patients do not have any complications during or after the surgery, and the risk of death or permanent problems is minimal (less than 2%).

 How long is the hospital stay after Deep Brain Stimulation (DBS) surgery?